Project 4

 In this voltage divider configuration, the wiper reduces the voltage at the output pin the further it is turned clockwise (toward GND).

-Using it with Arduino
+Using it with ESP32

 Software Installations